 Кеу Function Next or Prev Page Up or Page Down Looks through the available character sets.
 Shift A Restores the character set.
 Shift L Displays the line drawing character set, if you are using a VT character set.
 Shift T Displays the technical character set.
-ShiftEnter For the current character set, inserts the highlighted character into text at the current cursor position, if you are using a VT character set.
+Shift EnterFor the current character set, inserts th highlighted character into text at the cu cursor position, if you are using a VT ch set.